sstur/react-rte/README.md

 ## TODO

+ - Support images
+ - Better test coverage
  - Allow toolbar customization using props
- - Better test coverage
- - Support images
- - Fix some issues with Markdown parsing (possibly move to `remark` parser)
- - Use CSS Modules
- - Internationalization support
  - Documentation for using this editor in your projects
+ - Fix some issues with Markdown parsing (migrate to `remark` parser)
+ - Internationalization
  - Better icons and overall design

 ## Contribute